giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 - `S0` at the initial axial coordinate `z0`;
 - `S1` at the final axial coordinate `z1`.

 In this validation case, the generated geometry represents the tapered NREL 5-MW reference tower as a CSF segment.
-The tower is therefore defined by two boundary sections and by the continuous interpolation of the cross-sectional geometry and stiffness carriers along the member axis.
+The tower is therefore defined by two boundary sections and by the continuous interpolation of the cross-sectional geometry along the member axis.

 The script generates two YAML models: